thafer1/Challenge2/README.md

 ## Description

 As a bootcamp student hopeful to break into a career in web development it is necessary to have a portfolio.
-This is an important tool that will allow me to present myself and my body of work to other devs or prospevtive employers.
+This is an important tool that will allow me to present myself and my body of work to other devs or prospective employers.

 ## Usage